-Altar - Puja Mandir
+Home altar - Puja Mandir

 Altar - Puja Mandir, India, single piece

-Puja (also called pooja or poojah) is a religious ritual performed by Hindus on various occasions to pray or pay respect to gods or goddesses.
+Puja (also called pooja or poojah) is a religious ritual performed by Hindus on various occasions to pray or pay homage to gods or goddesses.
 Ritual also practiced in Buddhism and Jainism.
-Puja Mandir means a specific area or altar in the home that is consecrated for the worship of one or more Gods/Goddesses.
-As in large temples, the center of the home altar also has one or more murtis, often representing Lakshmi, Ganesha, Shiva, Sarasvati, or some other important deity.
-The size of home altars varies greatly.
-In most homes, the altar is a small cabinet, simple shelf or shelf in the kitchen.
-The altar is on a raised platform or raised on the wall, and the accessories used in worship are gathered around it.
-These include, among other things, an oil lamp (diya) or alternatively candles and candlesticks, a spoon made of brass or copper (kosha kushi) and bowls for serving food offerings (bhog).
-Other important elements include a cup of pure water, incense (dhupa), colorful sindoor and kumkuma powder, camphor, cloves (laung), dried herbal mixture (havana samagri), prayer beads (mālā) etc.
+A puja mandir is a specific area or altar in a home that is consecrated for the worship of one or more gods/goddesses.
+As in large temples, a home altar also has one or more murtis in the center, often representing Lakshmi, Ganesha, Shiva, Sarasvati, or some other important deity.
+Home altars vary greatly in size.
+In most homes, the altar is a small cupboard, a simple shelf, or a table in the kitchen.
+The altar is on a raised platform or raised on a wall and around it are gathered the paraphernalia used in worship.
+These include, among others, an oil lamp (diya) or alternatively candles and candlesticks, a spoon (kosha kushi) made of brass or copper, and bowls for serving food offerings (bhog).
+Other important elements include a cup of pure water, incense (dhupa), colorful sindoor and kumkuma powder, camphor, cloves (laung), a dried herb mixture (havan samagri), prayer beads (mālā), etc.

 Symbol meaning